-Concept of Sustainability Framework In 2019, The Coca-Cola system in Japan jointly conducted a large-scale study to identify sustainability issues and set priorities based on materiality for The Coca-Cola system in Japan.
+Concept of Sustainability Framework

+In 2019, The Coca-Cola system in Japan jointly conducted a large-scale study to identify sustainability issues and set priorities based on materiality for The Coca-Cola system in Japan.
 The intent was to formulate a strategy reflecting issues unique to Japan, in addition to global sustainability targets being pursued worldwide, and to include these in a common action plan for the combined Coca-Cola system in Japan.

 The result was an agreement on the three platforms of Inclusion, Communities, and Resources, and nine priority issues to be addressed most recently.

-Purpose of Coca-Cola System Sustainability Activities We are committed to creating a shared future and a sustainable business that can make a difference when addressing important challenges facing Japan, including the environment, people's lives, and our communities.
+Purpose of Coca-Cola System Sustainability Activities

+We are committed to creating a shared future and a sustainable business that can make a difference when addressing important challenges facing Japan, including the environment, people's lives, and our communities.

-Process of Establishing the Sustainability Framework Identified social issues in Japan based on third-party studies - 2 Narrowed down the list from 189 to 33 issues - 3 Plotted a materiality matrix of 33 issues and specified 15 priority issues - Conducted interviews within The Coca-Cola system in Japan and adjusted priority issues - 5 Specified 3 platforms and 9 priority issues ttps://en.cchii.co.in/csv/materiality/
+Process of Establishing the Sustainability Framework

+Identified social issues in Japan based on third-party studies

+2 Narrowed down the list from 189 to 33 issues

+3 Plotted a materiality matrix of 33 issues and specified 15 priority issues

+Conducted interviews within The Coca-Cola system in Japan and adjusted priority issues

+Specified 3 platforms and 9 priority issues

+Workshop held in 2019

+Details of the Sustainability Framework for the Coca-Cola System in Japan https://en.ccbij.co.jp/csv/materiality/